 Few sets can rival Hailsham Chambers’ focus on professional negligence and clinical negligence.
 The two practices each account for 40% of instructions taken on by the chambers, with the balance being made up of costs, regulatory work, personal injury and commercial.

-Today, Hailsham has over 50 tenants, eight of whom are QCs.
+Today, Hailsham has more than 50 tenants, nine of whom are QCs.
 These silks include head of chambers David Pittaway, who was instructed on the Hillsborough Inquests and The Shipman Inquiry, and Julian Picton, the editor of the McGregor on Damages textbook.

 The firm has considerable strength in clinical negligence cases.
 Two junior barristers are qualified doctors.
 Another trio of juniors also have strong links to the medical field.
 Clementine Coram James was seconded to the Nursing and Midwifery Council; Jack Steer has sat on an NHS Research Ethics Committee and Michael Patrick worked as a student statistician at NHS Blood and Transplant during his undergraduate maths degree.
 As if to underscore further, Hailsham even has its own X-Ray Lightbox.